dell/csm-docs/content/docs/replication/deployment/powerscale.md

 using the parameters provided in the replication enabled Storage Class.

 ### SyncIQ Policy Architecture
-When creating `DellCSIReplicationGroup` (RG) objects on the Kubernetes cluster(s) used for replication, matching SyncIQ policies are created on *both* the source and target PowerScale storage arrays.
+When creating `DellCSIReplicationGroup` (RG) objects on the Kubernetes cluster(s) used for replication, a SyncIQ policy to facilitate this replication is created *only* on the source PowerScale storage array.

-This is done so that the RG objects can communicate with a relative 'local' and 'remote' set of policies to query for current synchronization status and perform replication actions; on the *source* Kubernetes cluster's RG, the *source* PowerScale array is seen as 'local' and the *target* PowerScale array is seen as remote.
-The inverse relationship exists on the *target* Kubernetes cluster's RG, which sees the *target* PowerScale array as 'local' and the *source* PowerScale array as 'remote'.

-Upon creation, both SyncIQ policies (source and target) are set to a schedule of `When source is modified`.
-The source PowerScale array's SyncIQ policy is `Enabled` when the RG is created, and the target array's policy is `Disabled`.
-Similarly, the directory that is being replicated is *read-write accessible* on the source storage array, and is restricted to *read-only* on the target.
+This singular SyncIQ policy on the source storage array and its matching Local Target policy on the target storage array provide information for the RGs to determine their status.
+Upon creation, the SyncIQ policy is set to a schedule of `When source is modified`.
+The SyncIQ policy is `Enabled` when the RG is created.
+The directory that is being replicated is *read-write accessible* on the source storage array, and is restricted to *read-only* on the target.

-### Performing Failover on PowerScale
+### Performing Failover/Failback/Reprotect on PowerScale

+Failover, Failback, and Reprotect one-step operations are not natively supported on PowerScale, and are performed as a series of steps in CSM replication.
+When any of these operations are triggered, through the use of `repctl` or by editing the RG, the steps below are performed on the PowerScale storage arrays.

+#### Failover - Halt Replication and Allow Writes on Target

 Steps for performing Failover can be found in the Tools page under [Executing Actions.](https://dell.github.io/csm-docs/docs/replication/tools/#executing-actions) There are some PowerScale-specific considerations to keep in mind:
 - Failover on PowerScale does NOT halt writes on the source side.
-It is recommended that the storage administrator or end user manually stop writes to ensure no data is lost on the source side in the event of future failback.
+It is recommended that the storage administrator or end user manually **stop writes** to ensure no data is lost on the source side in the event of future failback.
-- In the case of unplanned failover, the source-side SyncIQ policy will be left enabled and set to its previously defined `When source is modified` sync schedule.
-It is recommended for storage admins to manually disable the source-side SyncIQ policy when bringing the failed-over source array back online.
+- In the case of unplanned failover, the SyncIQ policy on the source PowerScale array will be left enabled and set to its previously defined `When source is modified` sync schedule.
+Storage admins **must** manually disable this SyncIQ policy when bringing the failed-over source array back online, or unexpected behavior may occur.

-### Performing Failback on PowerScale

-Failback operations are not presently supported for PowerScale.
-In the event of a failover, failback can be performed manually using the below methodologies.
+The below steps are performed by CSM replication to perform a failover.

+1. Syncing data from source to target one final time before transition. *(planned failover only)*
+2. Disabling the SyncIQ policy on the source PowerScale storage array. *(planned failover only)*
+3. Enabling writes on the target PowerScale array's Local Target policy.

 #### Failback - Discard Target

 Performing failback and discarding changes made to the target is to simply resume synchronization from the source.
-The steps to perform this operation are as follows:
+The steps CSM replication is following to perform this operation are as follows:

-1. Log in to the source PowerScale array.
-Navigate to the `Data Protection > SyncIQ` page and select the `Policies` tab.
-2. Edit the source-side SyncIQ policy's schedule from `When source is modified` to `Manual`.
+1. Editing the SyncIQ policy on the source PowerScale array's schedule from `When source is modified` to `Manual`.
-3. Log in to the target PowerScale array.
-Navigate to the `Data Protection > SyncIQ` page and select the `Local targets` tab.
-4. Perform `Actions > Disallow writes` on the target-side Local Target policy that matches the SyncIQ policy undergoing failback.
+2. Performing `Actions > Disallow writes` on the target PowerScale array's Local Target policy that matches the SyncIQ policy undergoing failback.
-5. Return to the source array.
-Enable the source-side SyncIQ policy.
-Edit its schedule from `Manual` to `When source is modified`.
-Set the time delay for synchronization as appropriate.
+3. Editing the SyncIQ policy's schedule from `Manual` to `When source is modified` and setting the time delay for synchronization as appropriate.
+4. Enabling the source PowerScale array's SyncIQ policy.

 #### Failback - Discard Source

 Information on the methodology for performing a failback while taking changes made to the original target can be found in relevant PowerScale SyncIQ documentation.
-The detailed steps are as follows:
+The steps CSM replication is following to perform this operation are as follows:

-1. Log in to the source PowerScale array.
-Navigate to the `Data Protection > SyncIQ` page and select the `Policies` tab.
-2. Edit the source-side SyncIQ policy's schedule from `When source is modified` to `Manual`.
+1. Editing the SyncIQ policy on the source PowerScale array's schedule from `When source is modified` to `Manual`.
-3. Log in to the target PowerScale array.
-Navigate to the `Data Protection > SyncIQ` page and select the `Policies` tab.
-4. Delete the target-side SyncIQ policy that has a name matching the SyncIQ policy undergoing failback.
-This is necessary to prevent conflicts when running resync-prep in the next step.
-5. On the source PowerScale array, enable the SyncIQ policy that is undergoing failback.
-On this policy, perform `Actions > Resync-prep`.
+2. Enabling the SyncIQ policy that is undergoing failback, if it isn't already enabled.
+3. Performing the `Resync-prep` action on the SyncIQ policy.
 This will create a new SyncIQ policy on the target PowerScale array, matching the original SyncIQ policy with an appended *_mirror* to its name.
-Wait until the policy being acted on is disabled by the resync-prep operation before continuing.
-6. On the target PowerScale array's `Policies` tab, perform `Actions > Start job` on the *_mirror* policy.
-Wait for this synchronization to complete.
+4. Starting a synchronization job on the target PowerScale array's newly created *_mirror* policy.
-7. On the source PowerScale array, switch from the `Policies` tab to the `Local targets` tab.
-Find the local target policy that matches the SyncIQ policy undergoing failback and perform `Actions > Allow writes`.
-8. On the target PowerScale array, perform `Actions > Resync-prep` on the *_mirror* policy.
-Wait until the policy on the source side is re-enabled by the resync-prep operation before continuing.
+5. Running the `Allow writes` operation on the Local Target on the source PowerScale array that was created by the *_mirror* policy.
-9. On the target PowerScale array, delete the *_mirror* SyncIQ policy.
+6. Performing the `Resync-prep` action on the target PowerScale array's *_mirror* policy.
-10. On the target PowerScale array, manually recreate the original SyncIQ policy that was deleted in step 4.
-This will require filepaths, RPO, and other details that can be obtained from the source-side SyncIQ policy.
-Its name **must** match the source-side SyncIQ policy.
-Its source directory will be the source-side policy's *target* directory, and vice-versa.
-Its target host will be the source PowerScale array endpoint.
-11. Ensure that the target-side SyncIQ policy that was just created is **Enabled.** This will create a Local Target policy on the source side.
-If it was not created as Enabled, enable it now.
-12. On the source PowerScale array, select the `Local targets` tab.
-Perform `Actions > Allow writes` on the source-side Local Target policy that matches the SyncIQ policy undergoing failback.
-13. Disable the target-side SyncIQ policy.
+7. Deleting the *_mirror* SyncIQ policy.
-14. On the source PowerScale array, edit the SyncIQ policy's schedule from `Manual` to `When source is modified`.
-Set the time delay for synchronization as appropriate.
+8. Editing the SyncIQ policy on the source PowerScale array's schedule from `Manual` to `When source is modified` and setting the time delay for synchronization as appropriate.

+#### Reprotect - Set Original Target as New Source

+A reprotect operation is, in essence, doing away with the original source-target relationship and establishing a new one in the reverse direction.
+This is done **only after** failing over to the original target array is complete, and the original source array is up and ready to be made into a new replication destination.
+To accomplish this, CSM replication performs the following steps:

+1. Deleting the SyncIQ policy on the original source PowerScale array.
+2. Creating a new SyncIQ policy on the original target PowerScale array.
+This policy establishes the original target as a new *source*, and sets its replication destination to the original source (which can be considered the new *target*.)

 ### Supported Replication Actions
 The CSI PowerScale driver supports the following list of replication actions:
 - FAILOVER_REMOTE
 - UNPLANNED_FAILOVER_LOCAL
+- FAILBACK_LOCAL
+- ACTION_FAILBACK_DISCARD_CHANGES_LOCAL
+- REPROTECT_LOCAL
 - SUSPEND
 - RESUME
 - SYNC